liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. What is Java?
 Explain its key features
 1. unilateral edge; directed edge; bilateral edge; undirected edge
 1. this feature is under development
-1. what do you make of that; what do you think of that; what's your assessment of the rebellion
 1. singular form; plural form
 1. issue a statement; issue a warning; release a statement; make an announcement
 1. deceive; deceit; fraud; dupe